sfigg/commercialization-public/docset/design/compatibility/systems.md

 </table>
 </li>

-<li><p>**Mandatory:** The TPM shall Comply with the following performance requirements.
+<li><p><strong>Mandatory</strong>: The TPM shall Comply with the following performance requirements.
 These requirements apply to the time the command is issued to the TPM from the OS or UEFI until the result is returned.
 Times specified as a mean refer to the mean of 100 or more operations completed in direct succession.
 For operations on keys other than import, the operations may be assumed to be being completed on imported (internal) keys.</p>
 <ol style="list-style-type: lower-alpha">
-    <li><p>**Caching:** For TPM\_Create operations, if a TPM is capable of creating 10 of the specified key type within 1s each, in direct succession, starting 5s after first boot by the end user, they may otherwise generate keys within 3x the allotted time below.</p></li>
+<li><p><strong>Caching</strong>: For TPM\_Create operations, if a TPM is capable of creating 10 of the specified key type within 1s each, in direct succession, starting 5s after first boot by the end user, they may otherwise generate keys within 3x the allotted time below.</p></li>

-    <li><p>**Protected Import**: Protected Import is defined as an import operation on a key where “encryptedDuplication” was set in the duplicated object.</p></li>
+<li><p><strong>Protected Import</strong>: Protected Import is defined as an import operation on a key where “encryptedDuplication” was set in the duplicated object.</p></li>
 </ol>
 <table>
 <thead>